 Months of entry

-The primary aim of this course is to provide you with an opportunity to engage in advanced professional development to further enhance your knowledge, skill base and entrepreneurial leadership at masters level, ultimately enhancing your employability across the global marketplace.
+The primary aim of this course is to provide you with an opportunity to engage in advanced professional development in occupational therapy to further enhance your knowledge, skills and entrepreneurial leadership at master's level, ultimately enhancing your employability across the global marketplace.

 Do you wish to gain further professional education and accreditation for CPD purposes to enhance your employment in the international marketplace?
 This course will enable you to integrate academic learning through exploration of educational, cultural and practice differences in an international context.
 There will be an opportunity to reflect on current theory and practice, utilising evidence to translate learning and enhance practice.

 The minimum requirement for this course is Academic IELTS 7.0 with no band score less than 6.5.
 Ulster recognises a number of other English language tests and comparable IELTS equivalent scores.

 Fees and funding